 Cities in Spain may be better known for their history and unique culture, but in fairly recent times the country has really established itself in the sporting world and the Spanish capital only highlights this.
 The world famous Santiago Bernabeu stadium, home to ‘Los Blancos’ more commonly known as Real Madrid (Royal Madrid) can be found in the capital, in fact, the sheer size of the stadium makes it rather hard to miss!
 The people of Madrid are also fiercely passionate about their Basketball and Real Madrid Baloncesto are on of the best teams in the country, if not the world.
 The club have won a record 32 Spanish championships, frequently seeing off the likes of Barcelona and Baskonia.
 A sport that is steeped in Spanish history and culture is of course Bullfighting and although the sport is now non-existent or even banned in some areas of Spain, bullfighting is still very much alive in the Spanish capital.

 Melbourne played host to the 1956 Olympic games and the 2006 commonwealth games, both of which were hugely successful events.
 Another of Tennis’ grand slams is also played in the city – the Australian Open was first held back in 1905 and is the first grand slam tournament of the year.
 The city is also home to one of the most difficult golf courses in the world, the Royal Melbourne Golf Course.
 The course is the oldest in Australia and is ranked in the top best golf courses in the world.
+If you are a big golfer fan, why not check out the other best-golfing destinations around the world?
 It goes without saying that the Australians are huge fans of cricket and the MCG (Melbourne Cricket Ground) is one of the finest cricket grounds around; it is also home to 5 Australian football teams.

 Boston is home to an array of world famous clubs in a variety of sports.
 Basketball fans will flock to the TD Garden (Boston Garden) when the Boston Celtics are in action in the NBA, American Football fanatics will cram into the Gillette Stadium to see the New England Patriots and MLB fans will go to Fenway Park to watch one of the most famous baseball teams in America – The Red Sox.
 The Boston Marathon is an annual event that always falls on the 3rd Monday of each April, Patriots day.
 The event attracts over 500,000 spectators and 30,000 runners each year, making it the most spectated event in New England.

-There will always be a debate regarding the biggest football club in the world, one thing for sure is that Manchester is home to the most supported club in the world, according to a survey conducted back in 2012, Manchester United have over 659 million fans worldwide.
+There will always be a debate regarding the biggest football club in the world, one thing for sure is that Manchester is home to the most supported club in the world.
+According to a survey conducted just last year, it shows that the club has just over a billion fans!
 However, this figure may have dropped due to United’s noisy neighbors Manchester City having huge financial backings and establishing themselves as one of best teams in England.
 Both clubs have fantastic stadiums in Old Trafford and The Etihad, Manchester City have recently expanded the south stand of their stadium by adding another 6,000 seats.